How To Setup The Dev Env

 For more details about the Torrust Index Backend, check the Index Backend documentation.

-At the time of writing, the Frontend requires:
+At the time of writing, the Index GUI requires:

 The frontend is a Nuxt application.